insaneinside/hydra/README.md

 [`/opt/ros/<ros_distro>/setup.*`] appropriate to your shell and ROS installation prior to running that or any ROS-related commands.)

+### Building

 Run `catkin_make` from your scratch directory to build the packages.

+### Running

-Once the build completes successfully, you can source the shell-specific `setup.*` file from `devel/` to add the locations of the newly-built packages to the ROS environment variables.
+Once the build completes successfully, you can source the shell-specific `setup.*` file from `devel/` (`source devel/setup.bash` will work for most users) to add the locations of the newly-built packages to the ROS environment variables.
 Now you should be able to run e.g.

 ````shell
 roslaunch hydra_tests motor-test.launch
 ````

 ## Packages